 The increase in miles driven is not the only reason the roads may be more treacherous for motorists.
 Distracted driving is also a big concern, as cell phones and electronic devices become more of the norm in vehicles.
 Distraction is a factor in around 60 percent of crashes involving teen drivers today and people of all ages have increasingly begun paying more attention to their phones and electronics than the road… even as more states (including Florida) have passed laws banning or limiting texting and talking on the phone.

 If you or someone you love has been injured in an accident, help is available to you.
-Contact Ryan Kuhl at The Kelleher Firm as soon as possible to discuss your rights and options under the law.
+Contact Attorney Ryan Kuhl as soon as possible to discuss your rights and options under the law.